MannLabs/directlfq/README.md

 conda activate directlfq
 ```

-Finally, directlfq and all its [dependancies](requirements) need to be installed.
+Finally, directlfq and all its [dependencies](requirements) need to be installed.
 To take advantage of all features and allow development (with the `-e` flag), this is best done by also installing the [development dependencies](requirements/requirements_development.txt) instead of only the [core dependencies](requirements/requirements.txt):

 ```bash
 pip install -e "./directlfq[development]"
 ```

-By default this installs loose dependancies (no explicit versioning), although it is also possible to use stable dependencies (e.g. `pip install -e "./directlfq[stable,development-stable]"`).
+By default this installs loose dependencies (no explicit versioning), although it is also possible to use stable dependencies (e.g. `pip install -e "./directlfq[stable,development-stable]"`).

 ***By using the editable flag `-e`, all modifications to the [directlfq source code folder](directlfq) are directly reflected when running directlfq.
 Note that the directlfq folder cannot be moved and/or renamed if an editable version is installed.
 In case of confusion, you can always retrieve the location of any Python module with e.g. the command `import module` followed by `module.__file__`.***